Failure to track a stable AMOC state under rapid climate change: Density changes under slow warming

-For the surface heat fluxes (Figure~\ref{fig:Figure_S2}a), the dominant contributions come from more outgoing longwave radiation (stabilising) due to higher sea surface temperatures, more latent heat release (stabilising) due to enhanced evaporation rates, and more shortwave absorption (destabilising) due to a lower albedo.
-The North Atlantic sea-ice extent retreats northward under higher temperatures (inset in Figure~\ref{fig:Figure_S2}b) and this reduced sea-ice extent limits sea-ice insulation effects that tend to destabilise the AMOC \cite{Lin2023, vanWesten2024c}.
-Another stabilising sea-ice effect is the reduced melting contribution to the surface freshwater flux changes (Figure~\ref{fig:Figure_S2}b).
-This sea ice forms around Greenland and by advection ends up in the 40$^{\circ}$N -- 65$^{\circ}$N latitude band where it melts during boreal spring \cite{Vanderborght2025}.
+The $B_{\mathrm{flux}}$ framework also allows identifying stabilising and destabilising factors.
+For the surface heat fluxes in the slow CO$_2$ ramp (Figure~\ref{fig:Figure_S2}a), the dominant contributions come from more outgoing longwave radiation (stabilising) due to higher sea surface temperatures, more latent heat release (stabilising) due to enhanced evaporation rates, and more shortwave absorption (destabilising) due to a lower albedo.
+The North Atlantic sea-ice extent retreats northward under higher temperatures (inset in Figure~\ref{fig:Figure_S2}b) and this limits sea-ice insulation effects that tend to destabilise the AMOC \cite{Lin2023, vanWesten2024c}.
+Another stabilising sea-ice effect is the reduced melting contribution to the surface freshwater flux (Figure~\ref{fig:Figure_S2}b).
+This sea ice forms around Greenland and by advection ends up in the 40$^{\circ}$N -- 65$^{\circ}$N latitude band, where it melts during boreal spring \cite{Vanderborght2025}.
 Enhanced evaporation (stabilising) and precipitation (destabilising) rates also have a substantial contribution, but their opposing effects compensate to about zero.
 The remaining $B_{\mathrm{flux}}$ components have a relatively small contribution.

-The aforementioned sea-ice responses that influence AMOC strength in the CO$_2$ ramp simulation and the RCP scenarios \cite{vanWesten2025e} connect well with the proposed mechanism by \citet{Hankel2025}.
-Moreover, our analysis indicates additional $B_{\mathrm{flux}}$ (or WMT) contributions that modulate AMOC strength.
+Almost all $B_{\mathrm{flux}}$ components have the opposite response in the faster CO$_2$ ramps (Figures~\ref{fig:Figure_S2}c,d,e,f) compared to the slow CO$_2$ ramp; the faster CO$_2$ ramp responses are very similar to those under RCP4.5 and RCP8.5 (for the RCPs, see \cite{vanWesten2025e} or online material).
+Recent work suggests that a sign change in $B_{\mathrm{flux}}$ (from negative to positive) can be used to indicate the onset of the AMOC collapse \cite{Willeit2024a,vanWesten2025e}, which is indeed the case for the faster CO$_2$ ramps, RCP4.5 and RCP8.5 (Figures~\ref{fig:Figure_S2}g,h).
+By contrast, a more negative $B_{\mathrm{flux}}$ indicates a relatively stable AMOC in the slow CO$_2$ ramp and RCP2.6 simulations.